risingwavelabs/await-tree/await-tree-attributes/README.md

 - The macro can only be applied to `async` functions
 - You must import `InstrumentAwait` trait to use the generated code
-- The `macros` feature must be enabled in the `await-tree` dependency
+- The `attributes` feature must be enabled in the `await-tree` dependency

 ## License